Our migration to GraphQL puts maritime data at your fingertips

 “We collect about 200 million messages per day,” said Stepan Vyterna, a Spire Maritime software engineer.
 Industry data also includes manifest data, insurance reports, port records, weather forecasts, and so on, he explained.

 In its raw form, this data is about as useful as iron ore.
 It needs to be parsed, organized and analyzed to extract its true value.
 But quickly accessing, filtering, and combining subsets of information from multiple sources has traditionally been a complicated process.
-Companies had to download entire datasets and then scan each set for the pertinent details before analyzing it.
+Companies usually had to download entire datasets and then scan each set for the pertinent details before analyzing it.
 Not anymore, thanks to GraphQL.

 The technical definition of GraphQL is “a query language for APIs.”
 Put more plainly, you can use GraphQL to ask a server a nuanced question about complex data from multiple sources, and it will return an answer with only the relevant information you requested.